 Life on ADA University campus is as rich and diverse as the city it is located in.
 Here, you are in charge of your own future.
 Follow your passion, develop your talent and grow by championing your cause.
-You may have chosen ADA University in pursuit of the innovative learning environment upholding solid core values.
-But what you find here will be a community where students equally engage with peers who have their own distinctive viewpoints to contribute to the intellectually challenging culture of the University.
+You may have chosen ADA University in pursuit of an innovative learning environment upholding solid core values.
+But what you find here is a community where students engage equally with peers who have their own distinctive viewpoints to contribute to the intellectually challenging culture of the University.

 Student clubs are a vital part of ADA life.
 Formed around a variety of causes and interests, their activities enrich our community.
-With more than 30 student clubs, there are many opportunities for undergraduate and graduate students to get involved.
-Here are some of the recognized ones:
+With more than 50 student clubs, there are many opportunities for undergraduate and graduate students to get involved.
+Here are the list of the clubs:

-Over the years, ADA University has established its signature campus-wide events that reflect its core values, mission and vision.
-You can join to become a part of these ADA traditions by participating or help run these signature events.
+Over the years, ADA University has established its signature campus-wide events which reflect its core values, mission, and vision.
+You can join and become a part of these ADA traditions by participating or helping to run these signature events.

-We kick start an academic year with Honor Code Ceremony on September 15th on our Great Lawn that coincides with the Day of Knowledge in Azerbaijan.
+We kick start each academic year with an Honor Code Ceremony on September 15th on our Great Lawn.
+It coincides with the Day of Knowledge in Azerbaijan.
 ADA University claims its Honor Code to be its “constitution”- the academic community, including all faculty and students, view integrity as the basis for learning and intellectual advancement.
-ADA Honor Code contains rules and procedures essential to guide the conduct of faculty and students.
+The ADA Honor Code contains rules and procedures essential to guide the conduct of faculty and students.
 During the Ceremony, all new faculty and students take the Honor Code pledge.
 Faculty sign The ADA Book of Honor, while students sign the Honor Code Pledge.
 They all take an oath to NEVER LIE, CHEAT, PLAGIARIZE, DISCRIMINATE or HELP OTHERS DO SO.

 ADA University hosts its Annual Career Week and Fair at the end of February.
-The week-long event features numerous panels on the latest trends in employment and industry outlook, as well as presentations by different employers.
-Career Week provides a unique opportunity for our students to get noticed by participating firms, companies and organizations interested in hiring a new talent.
-Hosted at the Student Center, where more than one hundred companies put up their stands, ADA Career Fair lets our students network with potential employers, learn about jobs and internship opportunities, become aware of critical job skills.
+The week-long event features numerous panels on the latest trends in employment and industry outlooks, as well as presentations given by different employers.
+Career Week provides a unique opportunity for our students to get noticed by participating firms, companies and organizations interested in hiring new talent.
+Hosted at the Student Center, where more than one hundred companies put up their stands, ADA Career Fair lets our students network with potential employers, learn about jobs and internship opportunities and become aware of critical job skills.

 The annual ADA International Festival celebrates the cultural diversity of our community.
 All nations represented on campus host booths with ethnic food and artifacts and dress up in folk costumes.
-There are live performances all day long at the Large Auditorium.
-The Festival allows students take a trip around the world without ever leaving the campus.
+There are live performances all day long in our Large Auditorium.
+The Festival allows students to take a trip around the world without ever leaving campus.
 One of the most attended traditions at ADA, the Festival is organized by the Office of International Students and supported by the diplomatic missions of countries accredited in Baku.
-This family-oriented signature event becomes a treasured memory every year.
+This family-oriented signature event has become a treasured memory every year.

-ADA community celebrates the arrival of spring with Novruz Youth Festival in mid-March.
-The beloved national holiday the festival named after is a three thousand year old Azerbaijani tradition marking the vernal equinox.
+The ADA community celebrates the arrival of spring with our Novruz Youth Festival in mid-March.
+The beloved national holiday the festival is named after marks a three thousand-year-old Azerbaijani tradition and the vernal equinox.
 The Festival starts with tree planting in the adjacent Dede Gorgud Park and continues with festivities that turn the campus Flag Square into “maidan”.
-Stage is set for music performances, tents go up to serve holiday pastries and tea.
-Students dance around the bonfire and conclude celebration with jumping over fire to leave all troubles in the outgoing season.
-Just before midterm exams.
+A stage is set for music performances, and tents go up to serve holiday pastries and tea.
+Students dance around a bonfire and conclude the celebration with jumping over a fire to leave all troubles in the outgoing season.
+The festival comes Just before midterm exams.